Emily Ratajkowski Shows Off Cleavage In Front Of Nude Statue In Paris

 Emily Ratajkowsi has become known for showing off her physical assets with titillating photos on her Instagram page, much to the delight of her millions of followers.
 The model/actress continued that trend on Friday with a photo of her wearing a white mini-dress with a plunging neckline and a very short skirt.
 In the photo, she has her arm wrapped around the statue of a nude man which only heightens the provocative nature of the shot.

-In the caption, Ratajkowki reveals that the photo was a throwback to a previous visit to Paris that she had never shared on her Instagram page before.
+In the caption, Ratajkowski reveals that the photo was a throwback to a previous visit to Paris that she had never shared on her Instagram page before.
 An article by The Independent reveals that the model wore the dress in the French capital city in 2017 during fashion week.
 She paired the look with gold asymmetrical earrings and sandals with unique chunky heels.
 According to their coverage, she wore the outfit to a party hosted by Vogue Magazine.

-According to The Independent, the outfit was remarkably different from one that she wore earlier that day to the Valentino show she wore an outfit that seemed inspired by menswear: a slouchy white shirt and baggy olive green pants.
-At the Christian Dior show, she wore a long pastel colored gown with a thigh-high slit and bustier details.
+According to The Independent, the outfit was remarkably different from one that she wore earlier that day to the Valentino show where she wore an outfit that seemed inspired by menswear: a slouchy white shirt and baggy olive green pants.
+At the Christian Dior show, she wore a long pastel-colored gown with a thigh-high slit and bustier details.

 Even though she has millions of followers who praise her beauty every time she uploads a photo to Instagram, Ratajkowski has previously said that she still has some insecurities about her body image.